EmileBedard/cart253/Projects/frogfrogfrog-Remixed_EB/modjam_plan.md

 - X implement the three sine waves, unique for every bug
 - X fly: sine on y axis
 - X ant: sine on x axis (add also the drawing of the ant reversed when it is going backwards)
-- spider: ~~sine on both axis~~ turns out i needed a sine and a cosine for my circles idea. used Gemini AI for this, will credit in my readme contributions
+- X spider: ~~sine on both axis~~ turns out i needed a sine and a cosine for my circles idea. used Gemini AI for this, will credit in my readme contributions

 ### 5. new visual effect